Blogs

 1. Proper insulation

-A lot of energy is lost due to lack of proper insulation, whether it is hot, and you are using a fan or air conditioner, or it is cold, and you are using a heater.
+A lot of energy is lost due to a lack of proper insulation, whether it is hot and you are using a fan or air conditioner, or it is cold and you are using a heater.
 I

-The Walls: This is necessary especially if your home is detached (stand-alone) and has no neighboring houses attached to it.
+The Walls: This is necessary, especially if your home is detached (stand-alone) and has no neighbouring houses attached to it.

 This exposure causes the house to lose energy from all sides.
 The first thing to do is check which kind of walls you have, whether they are cavity or solid walls.
 Then, the material used for the walls also plays a role in determining the kind of insulation you need to use.